onzfonz/comp227/src/content/5/en/part5c.md

 We created our test files according to the current standard by placing them in the same directory as the component being tested.

 The other convention is to store the test files "normally" in a separate *test* directory.
-Whichever convention we choose, it is almost guaranteed to be wrong according to someone's opinion.
+This debate on which convention is better is almost as contentious (*and hilarious IMO*) as [the debate on whether you use Tabs or Spaces for indentation](https://www.youtube.com/watch?v=SsoOG6ZeyUI).

-I do not like this way of storing tests and application code in the same directory.
+I prefer to store tests and application code separately.
-The reason we choose to follow this convention is that it is configured by default in applications created by create-react-app.
+Nonetheless, we'll follow this convention because create-react-app uses it by default.

 ### Searching for content in a component

-The react-testing-library package offers many different ways of investigating the content of the component being tested.
+The *react-testing-library* package offers many different ways of investigating the content of the component being tested.
 In reality, the `expect` in our test is not needed at all

 ```js